-Don't get us wrong - the results of insufficient "returns" ONLY provide for a one way ticket to banknuptcy. new investors which Lin do have guarantee that we won't go under... but they do have to see evidence that the vision is more than a dream.
-T 4 you can encourage one or two new subscribers, we can continue to return We trust that the energy manyfold. you fully understand the points made!
+Don't get us wrong - the results of insufficient "returns" ONLY provide for a one way ticket to bankruptcy. new investors which have We do guarantee that we won't go under... they do have to see evidence that but the vision is more than a dream. two new can encourage one or vou subscribers, we can continue to return We trust that the energy manyfold. you fully understand the points made!